Orioles blow early lead to drop series finale in Detroit, 6-5

 Even with the six runs allowed, Bundy was efficient for most of the day.
 He had thrown just 31 pitches, even with two walks, in the first two frames, but got in trouble early in the third.
 He missed inside to No. 9 hitter Jose Iglesias and had a wind-blown fly ball fall into the left-field corner for a double.
 Iglesias went to third on an infield single by third baseman Nicholas Castellanos, and watched them all score on a three-run home run by right fielder J.D.
 Martinez.

 Two innings later, he walked Martinez to get to Victor Martinez, who homered to score them both in a three-run fifth inning.

+"They hit two homers and that just seemed to cost me with runners on base," Bundy said.
+"They hit the ball out of the ballpark.
+Really, Double down the line, unlucky for me I guess.
+Quality pitch but not a quality result."

 Even after a scoreless sixth inning that put him at 97 pitches, Bundy gave way to Miguel Castro.

 Bundy fell to 5-2 on the season, and his ERA jumped to 2.97, as the Orioles took the series defeat in slipping to 23-16.